Tanushree-Dey/FoodTrends-Understanding-Customer-Preferences-in-FB/README.md

 ## Tools & Technologies
 - Power BI used to build interactive dashboards and visual reports
-- Excel dataset used for data collection and preparation
+- Excel dataset used for data preparation
 - DAX functions applied to create custom calculations and KPIs
 ## Design Approach
 - Followed a clean and user-friendly layout to improve readability